gis-ops/dbscan-clustering/README.md

 ![HERE Maps Places and DBScan Clusters](https://user-images.githubusercontent.com/10322094/63057562-d49a0880-beea-11e9-8a7f-68f70c6e629e.png)

-In this tutorial you will learn how to use ReactJS, Redux, TurfJS and Leaflet to create a simple but powerful maps application which is capable of consuming the HERE Places API and with these places is able to compute clusters with the almighty [Density Based Clustering Algoritm With Noise](https://en.wikipedia.org/wiki/DBSCAN).
+In this tutorial you will learn how to use _ReactJS, Redux, TurfJS_ and _Leaflet_ to create a simple but powerful maps application which is capable of consuming the **HERE Places API** and with these places is able to compute clusters with the almighty [**Density Based Clustering Algoritm With Noise**](https://en.wikipedia.org/wiki/DBSCAN).

 Please find a live version [here](https://gis-ops.github.io/dbscan-clustering/).